Labor Day: MWC Salutes the Overworked Widow

 In the years since his death, I’ve studied more about the history of Labor Day.
-The riots, the unrest and unmet needs of the American worker and the desire for fair conditions for a hard days effort.
-There have been many times when I’ve emotionally related to the intensity of unfairness, the long 12+ hour work days and seven-day work week that never seems to end in which our American laborers felt during the late 1800’s.
+The riots, the unrest, and unmet needs of the American worker and the desire for fair conditions for a hard days effort.
+There have been many times when I’ve emotionally related to the intensity of unfairness, the long 12+ hour workdays, and a seven-day workweek that never seems to end in which our American laborers felt during the late 1800’s.

 But who do you riot or shout out to when these conditions are created after you lose someone you love?